 Learn more about Dr. Dennery [PDF]

-The national Marion Spencer Fay Award, now in its 51st year, is given annually to an outstanding woman physician or scientist who has made an exceptionally significant contribution to health care as a practitioner, medical educator, administrator or research scientist and who exhibits significant future potential.
+The national Marion Spencer Fay Award is given annually to an outstanding woman physician or scientist who has made an exceptionally significant contribution to health care as a practitioner, medical educator, administrator or research scientist and who exhibits significant future potential.
 The award includes a $10,000 honorarium to support Dr. Dennery's work.

 Back to Top

 Nancy C. Andrews, MD, PhD, Received the 2013 Marion Spencer Fay Award on Friday, September 27

 The annual Marion Spencer Fay Award was presented to Nancy Andrews, MD, PhD, dean of the Duke University School of Medicine, on September 27, 2013, as part of the Institute for Women's Health and Leadership's 20th anniversary celebration.

 Nancy Andrews has been vice chancellor for academic affairs and dean of the Duke University School of Medicine since October 2007.
 She is also a professor of pediatrics and pharmacology & cancer biology.

 Dr. Andrews earned her PhD from MIT (in biology) and her MD from Harvard Medical School.
 Prior to moving to Duke, she spent her entire professional career at Harvard, include serving as director of the Harvard-MIT MD-PhD Program from 1999 to 2003 and dean for basic sciences and graduate studies at Harvard Medical School from 2003 to 2007.